Food to Toss Into Your GardenThis post may contain affiliate links which might earn us money. Please read my Disclosure and Privacy policies here

-Listening up coffee drinkers!
+Listen up, coffee drinkers!
 Coffee grounds are great to toss into your garden, raised beds, and pots.
-Why are coffee grounds good for your gardening soil?
+So why are coffee grounds good for your gardening soil?

 Coffee grounds are great for adding nitrogen to your garden.
 You can toss your coffee grounds and even leftover coffee in with plants that like acidic soil.
 This is a great way to reduce waste and help improve your garden soil without costing you anything.

 Don’t make your coffee at home?
 Snag used coffee grounds from your local coffee shop.

 Tea & paper tea bags